memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/match.md

 ### 2.4 Get a relationship

 If you want to return the relationship between two nodes or a property of the relationship, a variable is required.
-A directed or undirected realtionship can be used.
+A directed or undirected relationship can be used.

 This query returns the relationship and its type: